View Lorraine Chapin's Obituary on BurlingtonFreePress.com and share memories

 Lorraine worked at Abraham's Camera Shop, with the "AB girls" on Church Street in Burlington.
 She was a member of the Eastern Star and an avid Red Sox fan.
 She enjoyed her trips back to Portsmouth and the ocean to visit friends.
 Alwyn and Lorraine moved to Essex in 1960 and met new friends Betty Nolan and her family.
 Lorraine had lots of fun with the Eaters Group and still went to lunches up until her passing.
 She will miss all of them.

+In addition to her husband, Alwyn, Lorraine was predeceased by her son Randy Chapin in 2016.

-A service will be held Tuesday, May 14, 2019 at Corbin and Palmer Funeral Home, 9 Pleasant Street, Essex Junction.
+A service will be held at 1:00 pm Tuesday, May 14, 2019, at Corbin and Palmer Funeral Home, 9 Pleasant Street, Essex Junction.
 Interment will immediately follow at Fairview Cemetery, Essex Junction.